Sjofartsdirektoratet/docs/content/rest-api/qualifications/seagoing_service.md

 The latest version of this API can be found deployed in our test environment at: https://sdir-d-apim-common.portal.azure-api.net/docs/services/sdir-d-api-aps-seagoing.
 {{% /panel %}}

+## Meta data
-The positions available for reporting with the respective STYRK code are listed in table 1.
-This list can also be obtained with XXX command.
-The table instances are listed in norwegian.
+The positions available for reporting with the respective STYRK codes are listed in norwegian in **Table 1**.
+This list can also be obtained with XXX API command.

 **Table 1**